-Pasta with Marinated Grilled Eggplant, Burrata and ChilesFeatured by Wrath Wines - EX Wines in the Platinum Wine Club.
+Pasta with Marinated Grilled Eggplant, Burrata and ChilesA featured Wine Club recipe for Wrath Wines - EX Wines.

 Torn pieces of burrata are tossed into the orecchiette just after it's cooked so the cheese melts ever so slightly into the pasta, which is laced with chunks of under, smoky eggplant.Yield: 6